fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCacheAccessKey.md

 ```

 ## DESCRIPTION
-The **New-AzureManagedCacheAccessKey** cmdlet creates primary or secondary access keys for an azure_2 Cache.
+The **New-AzureManagedCacheAccessKey** cmdlet creates primary or secondary access keys for an Azure Cache.
-When you create an azure_2 Cache, it includes a set of access keys.
+When you create an Azure Cache, it includes a set of access keys.
 Use the Get-AzureManagedCacheAccessKey cmdlet to get the current access keys.
-You can use these keys to allow clients, such as web applications, to access to your azure_2 Cache.
+You can use these keys to allow clients, such as web applications, to access to your Azure Cache.
-An azure_2 Cache is a secure, dedicated cache that provides extremely fast access to data.
+An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about azure_2 Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.

 ## EXAMPLES